 When next in Thailand ask one of the many street cart vendors to serve you up a portion.
-Bee larvae is best enjoyed with a sprinkling of salt and pepper as well as some added spices.
-Did I mention that these delicious crunchy protein filled delights taste similar to that of prawns.
+Bee larvae are best enjoyed with a sprinkling of salt and pepper as well as some added spices.
+Did I mention that these delicious crunchy protein filled delights taste similar to that of prawns?

-Still further afield in Sardinia you can try a traditional maggot infested cheese delicacy known locally as Casu Marzu.
+Still further afield in Sardinia, you can try a traditional maggot infested cheese delicacy known locally as Casu Marzu.
 It's riddled with live insect larvae.
-Yes! you heard me right.
-I think not that this be suitable for the faint at heart.
+Yes!
+You heard me right.
+I think not that this is suitable for the faint of heart.

 During the curing process and within the cheese itself, flies lay their eggs, leaving behind thousands of white transparent maggots.
 They can either be scrapped out or eaten live with the cheese, but be aware that these little critters are good at jumping and are known to hop as high as fifteen centimetres.
 It's best to wear some sort of eye protection while wolfing down some of these live maggot larvae.

-This may be a great treat for some dare devils, but if not whole-heartily chewed properly, surely many maggots could survive in the acids of your stomach and then perhaps even start breeding in your intestines thus causing regurgitation of the worst possible kind.
-Or is it possible you can catch a serious case of diarrhea or both.
+This may be a great treat for some daredevils, but if not whole-heartily chewed properly, surely many maggots could survive in the acids of your stomach and then perhaps even start breeding in your intestines thus causing regurgitation of the worst possible kind.
+Or is it possible you can catch a serious case of diarrhoea or both?
 These maggots have powerful mouth-hooks which can lacerate stomach linings or intestinal walls while attempting to bore through your internal organs.